Therapy for Teen Girls | Texas, Arizona, & Montana

 For teen girls who look like they’re coping but feel overwhelmed underneath

-Many teen girls appear capable and responsible while feeling internally overwhelmed, reactive, or emotionally worn down.
-They may keep it together at school or with friends, only to unravel at home, isolate in their rooms, or retreat into their phones when the pressure finally catches up.
-Parents often reach out when their daughter looks "fine" to others but is clearly struggling with a harsh inner critic and an internal weight she doesn't know how to put down.
+Many teen girls appear capable and responsible while feeling internally overwhelmed or emotionally worn down.
+They may keep it together at school, only to unravel at home or retreat into their phones when the pressure catches up.
+Parents often reach out when their daughter looks fine to others but is clearly struggling with a harsh inner critic and an internal weight she does not know how to put down.

 Is This the Right Support for My Daughter?